Code-Institute-Submissions/OdoJoe-D15-Movie-Lovers-Store/README.md

 * The add remove items from the checkout screen is uneven and ugly on the mobile view.
 This is a throwback to the boutique ado code which was used in this section of the project.

+* I have used a generic SKU number for the products - I was unsure where to fiund the actual skus.
+I decided to use a general sku for the purposes of showing where the SKU would go.
+This is obviously an importnat item and can be fixed/implemented at a later date.

+* There was an attempt made to implement cloudinary however this was scrapped.
+You will note veistigaes of the attempt in the requirements.txt file

+* Due to the Heroku changeover (dyno change and chare structure implemented) I deployed early.
+When I loaded my site locally my static files didnt render.
+I fixed this after some time by changing Debug back to True.

 # <u>Testing user stories</u>

-1. As a As a regular visitor to the store I can easily pay for my selected products so that I am more likely to visit the store again
+1. As a regular visitor to the store I can easily pay for my selected products so that I am more likely to visit the store again

 * Goal - This user story was requested to ensure the user had a seamless path from selecting a product to buying the product